-Medicaid is a federal/state program that is administered by the state and provides health care for low-income adults and families with children, as well as certain individuals with disabilities.
+Medicaid is a federal/state program that is administered by the state and provides health care for low-income families with children and certain individuals with disabilities.
 Each state has its own eligibility requirements that depend on income, age, disability and medical need.
-More than 631,000 Coloradans were receiving health coverage through Medicaid in 2011, representing 12.5% of the state's population.
-Enrollment of children in Medicaid and CHP+ increased overall during fiscal year 2010-2011.
-The percent enrollment of children in Medicaid and CHP+ increased 5% between fiscal years 2009-2010 and 2010-2011.
+More than 693,361 Coloradans were receiving health coverage through Medicaid in 2012, representing 13.43% of the state's population.
+Enrollment of children in Medicaid and CHP+ increased overall during fiscal year 2011-2012.